aerickt/lapwing-for-beginners/src/Chapter-17.md

 > If you're brave, `KOFPBT` could be a valid outline!

+### Consonant group splitting quirks

+After dropping an unstressed vowel, a word can typically be split at the point where the vowel used to be.
+For example, the word "literal" would be split like `HREUT/RAL` rather than `HREU/TRAL`—even if that pronunciation is more natural to you.

+However, if a vowel is completely silent, like the second "e" in "vet<ins>e</ins>rinarian", it is often preferred to treat the remaining consonants as one sound (just like it was shown in chapter 15).

+> This is one place where you may want to tweak your dictionary.

 ### Practice material

 * [Dropping unstressed vowels with folding drill](practice/17-unstressed-folding.txt)